The Issue: The validity of the Trinitarian translation.

 For the Lamb in the midst of the throne will be their shepherd, and he will guide them to springs of living water; and God will wipe away every tear from their eyes."
 (Revelation 7:17).

 Hebrews 1:8-9 is a quotation of the Septuagint translation of Psalm 45:6-7.
-The 45th Psalm is a love song for the Davidic king's marriage to a foreign princess from Tyre in Phoenicia.
+The 45th Psalm is a love song for the Davidic king's marriage to a foreign princess from Tyre in Phoenicia - probably Solomon.
 The following represents how an English translation would look by translating the verse as "Your throne O God."
-Remember, this is being said to the human Davidic King who is marrying the princess of Tyre.
+Remember, this Psalm is referring to a human Davidic King who is marrying the princess of Tyre a thousand years before Jesus was born.

 You are the fairest of the sons of men.
 Grace is poured upon your lips; therefore God has blessed you forever.
 Gird your sword on your thigh, O mighty one, In your splendor and your majesty!
 And in your majesty ride forth victoriously, for the cause of truth and meekness and righteousness; Let your right hand teach you awesome things.
 Your arrows are sharp; the peoples fall under you; Your arrows are in the heart of the King's enemies.
 Your throne, O God, is forever and ever; A scepter of uprightness is the scepter of Your kingdom.
 You have loved righteousness and hated wickedness; therefore God, your God, has anointed you With the oil of joy above your fellows.
 All your garments are fragrant with myrrh and aloes and cassia; out of ivory palaces stringed instruments have made you glad.
 Kings' daughters are among your noble ladies; at your right hand stands the queen in gold from Ophir.
 Listen, O daughter, give attention and incline your ear: Forget your people and your father's house; Then the King will desire your beauty.
 Because he is your Lord, bow down to him.
 The daughter of Tyre will come with a gift; the rich among the people will seek your favor.
 The King's daughter is all glorious within; her clothing is interwoven with gold.
 She will be led to the King in embroidered work; the virgins, her companions who follow her, will be brought to You.
 They will be led forth with gladness and rejoicing; they will enter into the King's palace.
 In place of your fathers will be your sons; you shall make them princes in all the earth.
 I will cause your name to be remembered in all generations; therefore the peoples will give you thanks forever and ever.
 (Psalm 45).

-The Trinitarian translation does not pan out very well when we look at it this way does it?
-The rabbinic authorities have various views on this passage.
+Anyone should be immediately able to see a very serious problem here with the Trinitarian claim.
+The Rabbis had various views on this passage.
 Ibn Ezra translates the passage in question as "your throne is [the throne of] God" and understands the person in question to be King David.
-The Targum and Kimchi understood this Psalm to refer to Messiah, and the marriage referred to his redemption of Israel.
-Like many Psalms, it likely refers to both David and the Messiah.
+The Targum and Kimchi understood this Psalm to refer allude to the Messiah, and the marriage referred to his redemption of Israel.
+Many others believe this Psalm most likely refers to Solomon.
+Like many Psalms, it likely refers to both the ancient Davidic King and the Messiah because of God's promise to David (cf. 2 Samuel 7:14ff.).

-Now there is yet more.
-Let us use the Trinitarian translation and then ask ourselves how this translation of theirs fits with the next verse, Hebrews 1:9.
+Let us cite the Trinitarian translation and then ask ourselves honestly how their translation of theirs fits with the very next verse, Hebrews 1:9.

 "But to the Son he [God] says, 'O God, your throne is forever and ever.
 The sceptre of righteousness is the sceptre of your kingdom/kingship.
 You have loved righteousness and hated lawlessness; therefore God, your God, has anointed you with the oil of gladness beyond your partners.'"
 (Hebrews 1:8-9)